ryantd42/NY-Legislative-Git/2023/S1731D-2023/bill.md

   January 13, 2023
   ___________

  Introduced  by Sens.
-SANDERS,  GOUNARDES, HOYLMAN-SIGAL, KRUEGER, MAY, RAMOS, RIVERA, THOMAS -- read twice  and  ordered  printed,  and  when printed  to  be  committed  to the Committee on Consumer Protection -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted  to  said committee -- committee discharged, bill amended, ordered reprinted as amended and  recommitted  to  said  committee  -- reported  favorably  from  said committee, ordered to first and second report, ordered to a third reading,  amended  and  ordered  reprinted, retaining its place in the order of third reading
+SANDERS, COMRIE, GOUNARDES, HOYLMAN-SIGAL, KRUEGER, MAY, RAMOS, RIVERA, THOMAS -- read twice and ordered printed, and when printed to be committed to the Committee  on  Consumer  Protection  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee -- committee discharged,  bill  amended, ordered  reprinted  as  amended  and  recommitted to said committee -- reported favorably from said committee, ordered to  first  and  second report,  ordered  to  a  third reading, amended and ordered reprinted, retaining its place in the order of third reading  --  recommitted  to the Committee on Consumer Protection in accordance with Senate Rule 6, sec.
+8 -- reported favorably from said committee, ordered to first and second  report,  ordered  to  a  third  reading,  amended  and ordered reprinted, retaining its place in the order of third reading

  AN ACT to amend the general business law, in relation to prohibiting the disclosure or use of a person's consumer credit history to an  employ- er,  labor  organization,  employment  agency  or  agent  thereof  for purposes of employment decisions

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-Section 380-a of the general business  law  is  amended  by adding a new subdivision (v) to read as follows:
+Section  380-a  of the general business law is amended by adding a new subdivision (w) to read as follows:
-  (V)  THE  TERM  "CONSUMER CREDIT HISTORY" MEANS AN INDIVIDUAL'S CREDIT WORTHINESS, CREDIT STANDING, CREDIT  CAPACITY  OR  PAYMENT  HISTORY,  AS INDICATED BY:
+  (W) THE TERM "CONSUMER CREDIT HISTORY" MEANS  AN  INDIVIDUAL'S  CREDIT WORTHINESS,  CREDIT  STANDING,  CREDIT  CAPACITY  OR PAYMENT HISTORY, AS INDICATED BY:
   (1) A CONSUMER CREDIT REPORT;
   (2) CREDIT SCORE; OR
   (3) INFORMATION AN  EMPLOYER  OBTAINS  DIRECTLY  FROM  THE  INDIVIDUAL REGARDING  (I) DETAILS ABOUT CREDIT ACCOUNTS, INCLUDING THE INDIVIDUAL'S NUMBER OF CREDIT ACCOUNTS, LATE OR MISSED PAYMENTS,  CHARGED-OFF  DEBTS, ITEMS  IN COLLECTIONS, CREDIT LIMIT OR PRIOR CREDIT REPORT INQUIRIES, OR (II) BANKRUPTCIES, JUDGMENTS OR LIENS.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD00590-11-4
+ S. 1731--D  2

   A CONSUMER CREDIT REPORT SHALL INCLUDE ANY WRITTEN OR  OTHER  COMMUNI- CATION OF ANY INFORMATION BY A CONSUMER REPORTING AGENCY THAT BEARS ON A CONSUMER'S  CREDITWORTHINESS, CREDIT STANDING, CREDIT CAPACITY OR CREDIT HISTORY.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00590-09-3
- S. 1731--C  2

   §  2.
 Subdivision (d) of section 380-b of the general business law is relettered subdivision (g) and three new subdivisions (d), (e)  and  (f) are added to read as follows: